The Energy Mergers & Acquisitions Review: USA

 i Oil and gas

-The equity and debt capital markets likely will remain challenging for most oil and gas companies, with the exception of those companies with the best credit profile.
-Investors are looking for low levels of indebtedness, the visibility of free cash flow generation, and a return of capital through share repurchases or dividends.
-Many oil and gas companies will continue to be unable to satisfy investors' concerns in these areas.
-Private equity companies will probably continue to serve as a source of alternative financing through the use of innovative deal structures.
-Nevertheless, the oil and gas industry will remain challenged in 2021, and there is likely to be continued restructuring activity among the more highly levered companies.
+The equity and debt capital markets likely will remain open for many oil and gas companies.
+Investors continue to look for low levels of indebtedness, the visibility of free cash flow generation, and a return of capital through share repurchases or dividends.
+Many oil and gas companies should be able to satisfy investors' concerns in these areas.
+Private equity companies will continue to serve as a source of alternative financing through the use of innovative deal structures.
+Overall, the health of the oil and gas industry should continue improving in 2022.

 ii Power and utilities